buildbot/buildbot/master/docs/developer/database/buildsets.rst

         :param resultSpec: result spec containing filters sorting and paging requests from data/REST API.
             If possible, the db layer can optimize the SQL query using this information.

-        :returns: list of bsdicts, via Deferred
+        :returns: list of :class:`BuildSetModel`, via Deferred

-        Get a list of bsdicts matching the given criteria.
+        Get a list of :class:`BuildSetModel` matching the given criteria.

     .. py:method:: getRecentBuildsets(count=None, branch=None, repository=None,
                            complete=None):